CHM 111 General College Chemistry (4)

 PHY 301 Classical Mechanics (3)

 Principles and techniques of non-relativistic mechanics.
 Includes motion of a point mass in a vector force field, potential theory, conservation laws, rotating coordinate systems, and the Lagrangian and Hamiltonian techniques, with applications to planetary motion, scattering, rigid body motion, forced oscillations, and continuous media.
-Fall semester, even numbered years.
+Fall semester, odd numbered years.
 Prerequisites: PHY 202 and MAT 405.

 PHY 303, 304 Advanced Physical Measurements I, II (1–3)